Star Wars: Episode III – Revenge of the Sith: Marketing

-The first trailer for Revenge of the Sith premiered in theaters on November 5, 2004 with the release of The Incredibles.
-It was also attached to the screenings of The Polar Express, National Treasure, Alexander and Flight of the Phoenix.
+The first trailer for Revenge of the Sith was released in theaters on November 5, 2004, with the premiere of The Incredibles.
+It was also attached to the screenings of The Polar Express, National Treasure, Alexander, Ocean's Twelve, Meet the Fockers and Flight of the Phoenix, among other films.
 At the same time, the trailer became available on the Internet.
-Just four months later, another trailer was unveiled on March 10, 2005, debuting with The O.C.'s "The Mallpisode" during the second season (Lucas himself would appear in a later episode) and in theaters with the release of Robots the next day on March 11.
-On March 14, it would then premiere on the official Star Wars website.
-On March 17, 2005, George Lucas revealed a preview of the film at the ShoWest Convention in Las Vegas, saying "It's not like the old Star Wars.
+Just four months later, another Revenge of the Sith trailer was unveiled on March 10, 2005, debuting on Fox Network with The O.C.'s "The Mallpisode" during the second season (Lucas himself would appear in a later episode).
+The next day on March 11, the trailer then premiered in theaters with the theatrical release of Robots.
+On March 14, it would be released on the official Star Wars website.
+Prior to this, bootleg copies of the trailer were leaked everywhere, as the official trailer was in the subscriber section.
+The trailers were even attached to the DVD releases of Star Wars: Clone Wars.
+Three days later on March 17, 2005, George Lucas revealed a preview of the film at the ShoWest Convention in Las Vegas, saying "It's not like the old Star Wars.
 This one's a little bit emotional.
 We like to describe it as Titanic in space.
 It's a tearjerker."

+To promote the release of Revenge of the Sith, Burger King began selling cups and toys themed to the film for their kids meals at their restaurants.
+However, as with McDonald's Happy Meal promotion for Batman Returns in 1992, officials urged to recall the kids meal toys due to the film's PG-13 rating.
+While Cingular Wireless released commercials showing Chewbacca growling into a microphone for ringtones, Hasbro released a Darth Vader variation of Mr. Potato Head called "Darth Tater" across retail stores.
+Kellogg's would promote the film by premiering a new Star Wars cereal, which featured marshmallows shaped like droids and lightsabers.
+Also released were Lava Berry Explosion Pop-Tarts, as well as Keebler Lava Stripes cookies, a variation of the Fudge Stripes cookies.
+M&M's debuted a new dark chocolate flavor that came in either the Darth Mix and Jedi Mix, both of which contained multi-colored candies.
+Meanwhile, 7-Eleven rolled out a new Slurpee flavor to help coincide with the release of Revenge of the Sith.
+Known as the Darth Dew Slurpee, it featured grape-flavored Mountain Dew and was served in cups with Darth Vader's helmet and 3D images.
+Additionally, Pepsi would serve as a promotional partner for the film.
+Frito-Lay even released twisted Cheetos that had Darth Vader Dark and Yoda Green colors.